ntop/nProbe/doc/src/how_to_start.rst

 init-based Systems
 ------------------

+Init-based system are usually available only on embedded systems, as otherwise systemd base scripts are the dafault.
 The nProbe service can be controlled on old init-based systems by means of the script script located at:

 .. code:: bash